OmarFacchini/healthcarePlanning/README.md

 sudo docker run -v ./healthcare:/computer -it --privileged --rm myplanutils bash
 ```

-Note: only run it with the intention of testing the problems as to avoid issues with the others.
+Note: only run it with the intention of testing the problems as to avoid issues with the last problem.

-# Problem 3
-For this problem there is no setup needed as the planner is already provided in the form of a `.jar` file.

 # Problem 5
 Similarly to before, a dockerfile is provided and is locate in the problem5 folder, to build do: